flowdock/api-docs/docs/Users.md

 {}
 ```

 ## Add a User to flow
 ```
 POST /flows/:organization/:flow/users/:id/add
 ```
 Add user to a flow.
-The user must be member of the organization.
+Authenticated user and the target user must be members of the organization.

 ### Response
 ```